 Our Local Academy Committee ensures that the academy is well-managed, both supporting and challenging the academy leaders to provide the best possible learning experience for all children.

 The Local Academy Committee comprises a range of professionals who support the academy to make key decisions, for example, about school policies.
 They receive reports from the CEO and other key leaders in the school, focusing clearly on educational outcomes for children.
 The Local Academy Committee ensures clarity of vision, ethos and strategic direction; holds leadership accountable for standards against performance benchmarks; ensures that the school leadership complies with statutory regulations; and engages stakeholders.
 It also agrees and oversees a range of key strategies, including Dormanstown Primary Academy’s self-evaluation, improvement plan, budget and performance management policy.

-Amanda Williams – Chair of Committee
+Sister Anita Smith – Chair of Committee

 Address: Tees Valley Education, Dormanstown Primary Academy, South Avenue, Redcar TS10 5LY

 A current member of the religious community, Sister Anita has had involvement with the Trust’s academies in various roles over the years, with her links to the parish she serves and as a member of the governing bodies of both Brambles and Pennyman Primary Academies.
 Sister Anita is a retired teacher, having worked in Ghana, Swaziland and the UK.

 Kerry Newton – Head Teacher